 The Chibok Schoolgirls

-Among at least 4,000 Nigerian women and girls kidnapped by Boko Haram since the start of its insurgency, the most high-profile are the “Chibok schoolgirls” (now women in their twenties) abducted in April 2014 from the Government Girls’ Secondary School in Chibok, Borno State.
+Among thousands of Nigerians kidnapped by Boko Haram since the start of its insurgency, the most high-profile are the “Chibok schoolgirls” (now women in their twenties) abducted in April 2014 from the Government Girls’ Secondary School in Chibok, Borno State.
 Most were from Christian families.
-Of the 276 girls kidnapped, many have escaped or have been released, but around 101 are still missing.
+Of the 276 girls kidnapped, many have escaped or have been released, but around 89 are still missing.

 Church in Chains in Action

-Church in Chains has met successive Nigerian Ambassadors to Ireland to raise concerns about the lack of government action to protect Christians and has sent aid via several partner organisations to support victims of attacks on Christian villages.
+Church in Chains has met successive Nigerian Ambassadors to Ireland to raise concerns about the lack of government action to protect Christians and sends aid via several partner organisations to support victims of attacks on Christian villages.

 In July 2021, Church in Chains held a silent vigil at the Nigerian Embassy in Dublin to remember the lives of over 2,000 Christians killed in the Middle Belt region in the past two years.
 The vigil was organised after the Nigerian Embassy did not respond to a request (in three letters dating back to November 2020) for a meeting to discuss the situation.